 Guided tour — Kansas Museum of History, Topeka

 How did people build their homes long ago without a Home Depot or lumberyard?
 Students will learn how Kansas Indians built shelters using only the natural resources found on the prairie.
 They will explore the museum gallery comparing and contrasting the construction techniques of a full-size Cheyenne tipi, a Wichita grass lodge and a model of a Pawnee earth lodge.
 At the end of the tour students will get to set up a tipi, go inside and "step into the past."

 This tour addresses grade specific history and reading standards and provides pre- and post-visit materials to help teachers meet those standards.
 Included within these materials is Read Kansas!
 "American Indian Homes in Kansas" lesson.
-Teachers might also be interested in either of these educational resource trunks - "Indian Homes in Kansas" or "People of the Plains: Native Americans in Kansas".
+Teachers might also be interested in either of these educational resource trunks - "Indian Homes in Kansas" or "Uses of the Buffalo".

 Kansas College and Career Ready Standards